 You might also think that there would be a big difference in their prices, but there actually isn’t.
 The price largely depends on the color you choose, and in some instances, the 26L backpacks is cheaper than the 18L one.
 With that in mind, you really won’t have to give up any cool features if you opt for the smaller version.
 Now, let’s take a look at what exactly those cool features are!

 This is one of the main selling points of this backpack.
 Both versions of the Hikelite are incredibly lightweight, which is particularly important because after all, this is a hiking backpack.
 You really don’t need any excess weight on your shoulders when hiking, right?

 One way Osprey managed to keep this backpack so lightweight is that they removed some features that we loved on the Daylite.
 The padded laptop sleeve, for example, is something you won’t find on the Hikelite.
 But, as you don’t normally take my laptop on hikes, it’s not a big issue.

-Osprey’s new line of backpacks for spring 2018 is all about the ventilation.
+The Osprey Hikelite series of backpacks is all about the ventilation.
 This backpack features a ventilated mesh back panel, that allows for excellent airflow while you’re on the move.

 This will be particularly beneficial in the warmer temperatures; hiking (or even biking) on its own can get you sweaty enough without the added pressure of a backpack on your shoulders.
 (Although, sometimes when I get hot I even carry a portable fan!)